waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Cianwood City Log (Update)
 - **Rocker's Stolen Pokémon:** Received SHUCKIE from the Rocker in ManiasHouse for safekeeping.
 His *other* Pokémon was stolen.
 The quest is to investigate the theft, not to get a specific Pokémon back for him.

-# Cianwood City Rock Puzzle Log (Reset)
-- **Observation:** Four rocks are present at (4, 19), (4, 25), (5, 29), and (10, 27).
-Using STRENGTH on them displays the message "Ignis can move boulders" but the rocks do not move.
-This indicates a puzzle, not a simple strength check.
-- **Hypothesis 1 (Systematic Push):** One of the rocks is the 'key' and must be pushed from a specific direction to start the puzzle or be removed.
-- **Test Plan:** Systematically attempt to use STRENGTH on one rock from all accessible adjacent tiles.
-Starting with the rock at (4, 25).
-  - Step 1: Attempt push from below (4, 26).
-  - Step 2: Attempt push from left (3, 25).
-  - Step 3: Attempt push from right (5, 25).

 ## Tile Mechanics Update
 - **RADIO:** Impassable.
 (Confirmed in Cianwood Pharmacy).
 - **ROCK:** Impassable object.
 Can be removed using the move STRENGTH.
 (Confirmed in Cianwood City).